geoserver/geoserver.github.io/_posts/2022-05-24-geoserver-2-21-0-released.md

 * [GEOS-10368](https://osgeo-org.atlassian.net/browse/GEOS-10368) Logging Controller Addition allows configuration of logging via REST API.

-Thanks to Yalın Eren Deliorman for this contribution.
+Thanks to Yalın Eren Deliorman (GeoSolutions) for this contribution, and Eumetsat for sponsoring the work.

 ### New WPS settings and KML input/output support